More than Scratching the Surface: Psoriasis During Pregnancy and Breastfeeding

 It isn’t clear if psoriasis can increase the change of pregnancy complications like miscarriage, preeclampsia (a pregnancy-related condition characterized by a dangerous rise in blood pressure and problems with kidney function), or preterm birth.
 The chance for pregnancy complications may depend on whether the symptoms of psoriasis are mild or severe.
 Some medications used to treat psoriasis might be concerning during pregnancy or breastfeeding, while others appear to be okay to take.
 Be sure to talk to your healthcare provider about all of your pregnancy and breastfeeding questions.

 Yes, it’s possible to treat psoriasis while pregnant or breastfeeding.
-A woman must avoid some treatments because they can harm her baby.
+A [person] must avoid some treatments because they can harm [their] baby.
 Others can be prescribed.— American Academy of Dermatology

 Join Our Psoriasis Study

 If you’re pregnant and have psoriasis, please consider enrolling into our observational study to give people better answers about how psoriasis and its management can affect a pregnancy and a developing baby.
 You will not be asked to take or change any medications, and you can participate from the comfort of your home